11th October 2021

 Whilst the Black Lives Matter movement has sparked a fire to progress as a society, I fear that the quietening of loud injustices of police brutality and systematic oppressions has allowed for complacency, in the fight for equality.
 Black injustices don’t end just because they are no longer on the news, so Black History Month allows us to acknowledge that we still have a long way to true equity but also celebrate the beauty of black culture.Jamilia Kwajah-Ellimah – Vice President of the Liverpool Guild of Students

 Events to celebrate the month have been planned by several societies, with the Afro Caribbean Society having held discussions and the LGBT+ Society having had a mixer focusing on inclusivity of queer black individuals.
+This month also saw the first BAME (Black, Asian and Minority Ethnic) Students’ Forum, discussing issues that affect BAME students at university.

 The Book Society also launched a monthly theme around BHM, with books to challenge your comfort zone and allow you to discover black voices in literature.
 These are: The Colour Purple by Alice Walker, Shallow Waters by Anita Kopacz and State of Emergency by Tamika D. Mallory.